 - Consolidate customer billing systems and processes.

-Adaptive Challenges (hard to understand, easy to deny, complex, fixable through practicing adaptive leadership behaviors and leading others in adapting their way to a successful solution)
+These challenges are hard to understand, easy to deny, but fixable through practicing adaptive leadership behaviors and leading others in adapting their way to a successful solution.
+Some examples include:

 - Define a new organizational hierarchy for the combined organizations